sim0njo/docu/docs/PhcModules.md

 Each line in the configuration carries 1 functional block as shown in the Backus-Naur format below, the split over lines is intentional and strict.

 A space character is used to separate fields and can thus not be used as data.

+If you want to use a space character in a string, then the complete string needs to be enclosed in double quotes.

 Keywords and delimiters (between double quotes) are case-insensitive, actual data strings are case-sensitive.